Released : 1985

 From the less than glamorous County Durham, the Sprout had battered away at the charts with When Love Breaks Down, eventually scoring a third time lucky hit, but their debut Swoon had been too intricate and clever for itself to chime much with the public.
 Singer/songwriter Paddy McAloon later admitted he’d held back his more commercial material for their sophomore effort, from the banjo-toting Faron Young (Penned after he read David Bowie didn’t like country music) to the sophisticated yearning of Appetite.

 Dolby’s role to upbraid the tracks whilst resisting the urge to smother them in technological gloss paid huge dividends, as Steve McQueen was a contemporary sounding masterpiece that brimmed with humanity and flawless observation.
-On Bonny however any sheen was illusory, as over a lonely sounding wind McAloon near-whispers to a melancholic guitar strum, a feather touch making the little crescendoes feel like sighs in an empty room.
-Asked thirty years later, McAloon revealed that the subject of this letter to grief was his father, but paradoxically it had been written before his death: truly the meek were inheriting a stranger earth.
+On Bonny however any sheen was illusory, as over a lonely sounding wind McAloon near-whispers to a melancholic guitar strum, a feather touch making the little crescendos feel like sighs in an empty room.
+Asked thirty years later, the singer revealed that the subject of this letter to grief was his father, but paradoxically it had been written before his death: truly the meek were inheriting a stranger earth.